Skip to main content Skip to secondary navigation

 Office and craft supplies

-A wide variety of office and craft supplies are available to groups in the cabinets underneath student organization mailboxes (across from the BIRC on the first floor).
-Sets of colored markers, flip chart and butcher paper, poster board, stickers, felt, glue sticks, glitter, colored paper, scissors and more are also available.
+Office and craft supplies are available for groups and can be found in the cabinets underneath the student organization mailboxes (across from the BIRC on the first floor).
+Some (but not all) of the available items are sets of colored markers, flip chart and butcher paper, poster board, stickers, felt, glue sticks, glitter, colored paper, and scissors.

-If your group needs a large volume of supplies, please check with us to see if we can provide them for you.
-Wait to order office supplies for your group until after you check to see if we can provide them to you for free.
-Please contact Haas Center advising if you can't find what you're looking for or need to order more.
+If your group needs a large volume of supplies, please check with us before ordering to see if we can provide them for you for free.
+Contact Haas Center advising if you can't find what you're looking for or need to order more.

 Button maker

-Our industrial grade button maker continues to be overwhelmingly popular.
-Visit the BIRC on the first floor to learn about how you can make 2.25” buttons to promote your next student group event.
-We have supplies for student organizations to make up to 50 buttons – if you need to make more, we’ll tell you how to get your own supplies.
+Visit the BIRC on the first floor to learn about how you can make 2.25” buttons with our industrial grade button maker to promote your next student group event.
+We have supplies for student organizations to make up to 50 buttons.
+If you need to make more, we’ll tell you how to get your own supplies.
 Contact Haas Center advising to reserve the button maker.

 Receiving mail